 A version by Miley Cyrus performed by the pop singer on her Gypsy Heart tour topped Rolling Stone

 's 2011 reader list of the top 10 Worst Cover Songs of All Time.
 It was so bad that it even outranked Britney's much-maligned version of "I Love Rock and Roll

-Tori Amos covered this in 1992.
-She was on tour when Cobain died in 1994 and performed her version 2 days later at a show in Dublin.
+Amos was on tour when Cobain died in 1994 and performed her version two days later at a show in Dublin.
 Patti Smith also recorded the song for her covers album Twelve.